How Fault and Negligence Are Determined in a Car Accident Claim

 • Crossing a median and driving into oncoming traffic

-If you think that the other driver in your accident violated traffic laws, it would be wise to consult an attorney.
+If you think that the other driver in your accident violated traffic laws, consult an attorney.
 State laws vary, and the interpretation of these laws evolves with time.
 An experienced car accident attorney can investigate the facts of your case and determine whether the other driver violated traffic laws to cause your accident.

 Scenario 2: Driver Caused a Rear-End Collision

 Consider, for example, a chain-reaction car wreck.
 If one car rear-ends another, it may push it into the next automobile.
 In this case, the fault will most likely lie with the driver who caused the first collision in the chain reaction.
 However, the other drivers could also be at fault if they followed too closely.
-As mentioned above, your attorney will need to investigate the facts of your specific case to determine where the fault lies accurately.
 Sometimes several parties might share the fault.

-With comparative fault (sometimes called “comparative negligence”), each party will receive a percentage of fault.
-Their financial award will be reduced according to their share of fault.
-In the above example, the car driver might be 70 percent at fault and the bus driver 30 percent at fault.
 In a pure comparative fault state, the bus driver can recover damages even though they were partially at fault.
-However, their financial award will be reduced by 30 percent.
-The car driver can also make a claim for their damages even though they were 70 percent at fault.
-However, their payment will be reduced by 70 percent.
+If the court determines that the bus driver was 30 percent at fault, their financial award would be reduced by 30 percent.
+The car driver could also make a claim for damages even though they were 70 percent at fault.
+Their payment will be reduced by 70 percent.

 To further complicate matters, some states have implemented a “modified comparative fault” law.
-Under this standard, a driver who is more than 50 percent at fault cannot make a claim for their damages from the other party.
+Under this standard, a driver who is 50 percent (or 51 percent, depending on the state) or more at fault cannot make a claim for their damages from the other party.
 In our example, this would mean that the car driver could not make a claim against the bus driver in a modified comparative fault state.

 How Do You Gather Evidence of Fault After a Car Accident?

-After a car accident, you should ensure you and everyone involved are safe.
-Next, call 911 if anyone is severely injured.
-If you were fortunate enough to escape with only minor injuries, you could call the local police station directly.
-You should not leave the scene of the accident without exchanging contact details and insurance information with the other drivers.
-Leaving the accident scene is against the law in many states.
-Further, there may be laws in your state requiring you to inform the police of any car accident that causes property damage above a certain threshold or bodily injury.
+After a car accident, you should ensure that everyone involved is safe.
+Don’t leave the scene of the accident without exchanging contact and insurance information with the other drivers.
+Leaving the accident scene is against the law.
+Your state law may require you to inform the police of any car accident that causes property damage above a certain threshold or bodily injury.

-When the police arrive at the scene, they will ensure everyone is safe, redirect traffic, and issue citations as needed.
-They will also create a police report.
-This report will contain details about the car accident, such as the positioning of the automobiles, the weather conditions, and eyewitness accounts.
+When the police arrive at the scene, they will create a police report.
+This accident report has details about the car accident, such as the positioning of the automobiles, the weather conditions, and eyewitness accounts.
 Further, the police officer may include their own opinion about who the at-fault driver was.

 Car insurance companies will probably require a copy of the police report before issuing any payments through your car insurance coverage.
-If the police did not arrive at the scene of your accident, you should go to a local police station to inform them of the accident.
 In some jurisdictions, you can file a report about your collision online.
-It would be wise to contact the local police department to learn how to inform them of your accident and request a copy of your official accident report.
+Contact the local police department to learn how to inform them of your accident and request a copy of your official accident report.
+When you get the accident report, review it to make sure it is accurate and notify them of any errors.

-Determining fault in a motor vehicle accident can be a complex matter.
-An experienced car accident attorney and their law firm staff can gather and analyze evidence from your accident like police reports, medical records, eyewitness reports, medical bills, and more.
-Next, they can apply this evidence to your state’s laws and build a case.
-Further, your attorney can provide you with legal advice on handling calls from insurance adjusters and other attorneys.
+Determining fault in a motor vehicle accident is complex.
+An experienced car accident lawyer can gather and analyze evidence from your accident, like police reports, medical records, witness statements, medical bills, and more.
+They can apply this evidence to your state’s laws and build a case.

-There might be a time limit (a statute of limitation) on your ability to file a personal injury claim under your state law.
-Insurance policies often require car accident victims to file claims promptly after the accident too.
+There is a time limit (statute of limitations) on how long you have to file a personal injury claim under your state law.
+Insurance policies also require car accident victims to file claims promptly after the accident.
 So, it’s a good idea to contact a personal injury attorney as soon as possible about your claim.

-Because most personal injury lawyers offer a free consultation, you have nothing to lose by contacting an attorney about your car accident.
+Your attorney can deal with the insurance adjusters so you don’t have to.
+Most personal injury lawyers also offer a free consultation, so you have nothing to lose by contacting an attorney about your car accident.

 Was this helpful?